 A Nutritionist Shares 10 Vegetables That Aren't as Healthy as You Think

 We are always told to eat our vegetables, but what if some vegetables just aren't that great for us?
-Although this is a list of the unhealthiest vegetables, a vegetable from the earth is still a whole food that contains vitamins and minerals and has unique healing properties--but sometimes there are just much healthier options out there.
+Although this is a list of unhealthy vegetables, a vegetable from the earth is still a whole food that contains vitamins and minerals and has unique healing properties — but sometimes there are just much healthier options out there.

 Here, certified nutritional practitioner and co-founder of The Living Kitchen Tamara Green shares 10 vegetables you should beware of.

-They're also on the Environmental Working Group’s Dirty Dozen list--they are one of the vegetables that have the highest pesticide levels, which is harmful for our nervous system and especially our liver, one of the hardest-working organs.
+They're also on the Environmental Working Group's Dirty Dozen list — they are one of the vegetables that have the highest pesticide levels, which is harmful for our nervous system and liver, one of the hardest-working organs.

-These spuds are part of the nightshade family, a group of vegetables that contain alkaloids, which have an impact on nerve-muscle function, joint function and digestive function.
+These spuds are part of the nightshade family, a group of veggies that contain alkaloids, which have an impact on nerve-muscle function, joint function and digestive function.

-Corn is also one of the most common food allergens in North America and is fed to cows in order to fatten them up and create a nice marbling affect in the meat.
-Imagine what it’s doing inside of our bodies.
-If corn is a must, definitely opt for organic.
+One of the most common food allergens in North America, it's still fed to cows to fatten them up and help create a marbling affect in meat.

 Spinach also contains oxalates and purines, which can lead to gout and kidney stones.
 Again, those with kidney problems, it might be best to stay away.